Healthy Cream Of Mushroom Soup

 Quick Cooking Wild Rice Soup

-When you buy wild rice for this soup recipe (or for any recipe) look for a US brand that includes the words “scarified” on the directions or packaging.
+When you buy wild rice for this soup (or for any recipe) look for a US brand that includes the words “scarified” on the directions or packaging.
 Scarified rice is quick-cooking wild rice.

 The process of scarring the hull of the rice (cracking) does not remove any nutrients but it allows the rice to cook more quickly as the water gets into the center and softens the rice in less time.